Applications Open: 27 April 2023

 3. How many intake(s) are there in a year for MBX?
 There are 2 intakes a year; every January and July.

 5. Where will the lessons be held?
 Lessons will be held at the Institute for Adult Learning, located at the Lifelong Learning Institute at Paya Lebar.
-Some lessons may be conducted online as well.

 6. What are the assessment components in each course?
 The assessment components are participation and an individual assignment during the course, and an end-of-course assignment.